nenasedk/pRTJOSS/paper.md

 Equilibrium and disequilibrium chemistry can be interpolated from a pre-computed grid on-the-fly.
 Chemical abundances can also be freely retrieved, with the additional possibility of using a combination of free and chemically consistent abundances.
 Cloud parametersiations range from a 'grey' continuum opacity applied at all wavelengths, to clouds parameterised as in @ackerman2001, using log-normal or @hansen1971 particle size distributions with real optical opacities for different compositions and particle shapes, and including self-scattering.
-Included in pRT is an option to use an adaptive pressure grid with a higher resolution around the location of the cloud base, and a lower resolution elsewhere.
+Included in pRT is an option to use an adaptive pressure grid with a higher resolution around the location of the cloud base, allowing for more precise positioning of the cloud layers within the atmosphere.
-The higher resolution grid is 10 times as fine as the remaining grid, and replaces one grid cell above and below the cloud base layer, as well as the cloud base layer cell itself.
-This allows for more precise positioning of the cloud layers within the atmosphere.

 Photometric data are fully incorporated into the retrieval process.
 The spectral model is multiplied by a filter transmission profile from the SVO database using the `species` package [@stolker2020].